alessandrosp/alexander/README.md

 ### PolynomialFeatures

 Done.
 It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().
 Alexander uses get_feature_names() to get the right names for the DataFrame columns.

+### QuantileTransformer

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

+### RobustScaler

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

+### StandardScaler

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

 # Notes